 This might mean watching an endless amount of videos, but it’s totally worth it.

-Now that we've covered why you need to make competitor analysis on YouTube, it is time to share some of the tools you can use to do this.
+Now that we've covered why you need to make competitor analysis on YouTube, it is time to share some of the YouTube SEO tools you can use to do this.
 When properly used, each of these can provide essential insight into the competition, from which you can learn what to do and what not to do.

 TubeBuddy has been around for a while now, and it has become an essential tool for many YouTubers.
 TubeBuddy is a certified YouTube SEO tool that comes with an extension to Chrome.
 When you install this tool, you connect directly to your channel's YouTube dashboard and can manage many functions right from the app itself.

-The great thing about TubeBuddy is that it allows research on video tags and trending topics, essentially YouTube competitor analysis.
+The great thing about TubeBuddy is that it allows you to research YouTube video tags and trending topics, essentially YouTube competitor analysis.
 TubeBuddy offers many features that come with a long list of options to analyze your channel and videos.
 There are options like Competitor Scorecard, where you see how your channel stands against your competitors in competitor research.
 Then, the Competitor Upload Alert tells you when your competition has put on a new video.
 Among the many other tools used for YouTube Competitor Analytics, TubeBuddy has an option named Channelytics, where you get stats and analytics on any YouTube channel drawn from StatFire.

 vidIQ is a platform and tool that allows the performing of YouTube analytics.
 When we say analytics, we mean an in-depth analysis of many different factors that mean the difference between success and flop. vidIQ is used as a Chrome extension, enabling the connection to your YouTube channel.

-vidIQ has separate tools for the various features, and to analyze your YouTube competition, you can use the vidIQ Competitors Tool.
+The VidIQ tool has separate tools for the various features, and to analyze your YouTube competition, you can use the vidIQ Competitors Tool.
 Within this tool, you can add the channels you consider your competitors and make a comparative analysis. vidIQ allows you to compare your channel to any other YouTube channel and identify and analyze their top keywords, see the number of views, and other information like average views per day, average subscriber per day, and more.
 Among the other vidIQ tools, we need to mention the Trend Alerts for identifying the currently trending keywords and topics and the Compare View tool that compares all the necessary stats to any video from any YouTube channel.

 TuBeast is a platform that comes with a Chrome extension with plenty of useful tools for YouTubers.
 The majority of TuBeast tools are aimed towards SEO optimizing your channel and videos but are not limited to this.
-TuBeast also offers tools to conduct unfair market research, otherwise known as competitor analysis.
+TuBeastalso offers tools to conduct unfair market research, otherwise known as competitor analysis.

 TuBeast has many tools in its arsenal, and they are all at your disposal when you make any analysis on YouTube.
 Among these tools, we should outline the TuBeast Keyword Tool that analyzes every keyword you have used or plan on using in your videos.
 Next, the TuBeast Tracker feature helps keep track of trends and topics, the ChannelSight and VideoSight tools, and more.
 When used correctly, all the TuBeast tools offer excellent insights into your and your competitor's channels.
 Based on this data, you can make adjustments and improve your own YouTube strategy.